thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 as in the Delegated model.
 The two parts of the collection are bound together by the Nonce claim in the CCA Platform token having the same value as the hash of the Realm state claim set.
-If the Direct Model is used, the CCA Platfrom profile claim {{sec-profile-definition-claim}} MUST have a different value from the reference profile.
+If the Direct Model is used, the CCA Platfrom profile claim {{sec-plat-profile-definition-claim}} MUST have a different value from the reference profile.
 The map value within the CCA Attestation token CMW Collection for the Realm state claim set MUST also have a different value to that used for a Realm state CMW